The Interest Rate Risk Policy: Your Balance Sheet's North Star

 |----------|-----------|-----------------|--------|

 Your EVE limit is 12% of capital.
-Current EVE sensitivity to a -200 shock is 11%.
-You're at 92% of limit.
-Yellow flag but not yet red.
+Your current EVE sensitivity to a -200 basis point down shock is 11%.
+You're at 92% of your limit, which is a yellow flag but not yet a red flag.

-ALCO might respond: "Approved.
+ALCO responds with guidance: "Approved.
 Bring updated metrics next month.
-If we approach the 95% threshold, bring a hedging proposal."
+If we approach the 95% threshold, bring a hedging proposal to the next meeting."

 The Policy Amendment Process

-Sometime, you want to change the policy.
-Maybe you've exited the mortgage business and you're now less asset-sensitive, so a 12% EVE limit is too tight.
-Or you've acquired another bank and your risk profile has changed materially.
+Sometimes you need to change the policy itself.
+Perhaps you've exited the mortgage business and you're now less asset-sensitive, so a 12% EVE limit feels too tight given your new portfolio mix.
+Or you've acquired another bank and your risk profile has shifted materially.

-1. Proposal: The Treasurer brings a written proposal to ALCO: "We recommend increasing the EVE limit from 12% to 15% because we've grown the floating-rate commercial loan book, which has reduced our asset sensitivity."
+The formal amendment process creates discipline.
+First, the Treasurer brings a written proposal to ALCO: "We recommend increasing the EVE limit from 12% to 15% because we've grown the floating-rate commercial loan book, which has reduced our overall asset sensitivity.
+Historical data shows we've been running 9-12% over the past three years; a 15% limit would give us flexibility without creating breach risk."

-2. Analysis: The ALM team provides a 12-month look-back at where the metric has been trending.
+Second, the ALM team provides support through analysis.
+They show 12-month trending of where the metric has been sitting, what's driving any changes, and peer comparison data.
 "Over the last three years, we've been in a 9-12% band.
-The new 15% limit would allow for unexpected changes without constant breach management."
+The new 15% limit would allow us to manage the metric without constant breach management, while still maintaining prudent risk control."

-4. Board approval: The Board Risk Committee and then the full Board approve the new limit.
+Fourth, the Board Risk Committee and then the full Board formally approve the new limit and the updated policy.

-5. Communication: The updated policy is communicated to Treasury, the CIO, and business lines.
+Fifth, the updated policy is communicated to Treasury, the CIO, all business lines, and risk management.

 Edge Cases and Judgment Calls

-Acquired Bank: You buy another bank with a 15 billion balance sheet.
-Its loan book is much more asset-sensitive than yours.
-The combined entity is now more sensitive to rate cuts.
-Do you immediately amend the policy or live with a temporary overage?
+Bank Acquisition: You acquire another bank with a 15 billion balance sheet.
+Its loan book is much more asset-sensitive than yours, and the combined entity becomes more sensitive to rate cuts.
+Do you immediately amend the policy or operate with a temporary overage?

-Best practice: you have a 90-day integration plan.
-For 90 days, you run with a Board-approved temporary higher limit "until the entities are integrated."
-On day 91, you've either amended the policy or you've repositioned the balance sheet.
+Best practice is to establish a 90-day integration plan.
+For 90 days, you run with a Board-approved temporary higher limit to allow orderly integration.
+On day 91, you've either amended the policy permanently or you've repositioned the balance sheet to bring the metric back into compliance.

-Market Shock: Rates move 150 bps in a month (like after SVB).
+Market Shock: Rates move 150 basis points in a single month (as happened after SVB).
 Your EVE metric jumps.
 Are you in breach?

-It depends on your policy.
+It depends on how your policy is written.
 If the policy says "calculated at month-end," then yes, you're measured at month-end.
-You probably breach, you report it, and you have a 30-day remediation plan.
-Smart policies acknowledge this: "Intramonth movements are not considered breach events unless maintained through the month-end measurement date."
+You probably breach, you report it, and you develop a 30-day remediation plan.
+Smart policies acknowledge this reality by stating: "Intramonth movements are not considered breach events unless maintained through the month-end measurement date."
+This acknowledges market volatility while still holding management accountable for sustained positions.

-A New Business: Commercial lending wants to launch a "floating-rate small business loan program."
-This will increase rate sensitivity.
-Where does the decision live?
+New Business Initiative: Commercial lending wants to launch a "floating-rate small business loan program."
+This will materially increase your interest rate sensitivity.
+Where does the decision authority reside?

-It should live partially in ALCO.
-ALCO should model the impact on EVE and NII, confirm it stays within policy, and approve the program's balance sheet implications.
-Business lines shouldn't be able to launch new products that materially affect IRR without ALCO sign-off.
+It should reside partially in ALCO.
+ALCO should model the impact on EVE and NII, confirm that the initiative stays within policy, and explicitly approve the program's balance sheet implications.
+Business lines shouldn't be able to launch new products that materially affect interest rate risk without ALCO governance.

 The Hedging Gray Area: The Treasurer wants to enter a 2 billion notional interest rate swap to reduce asset sensitivity.
-The swap is off-balance-sheet.
+The swap is off-balance-sheet from an accounting perspective.
 Does it count against the IRR policy limit?

 Absolutely yes.
-The policy should say: "All interest rate derivatives count toward measurement and limits, regardless of accounting treatment.
+A strong policy explicitly states: "All interest rate derivatives count toward measurement and limits, regardless of accounting treatment.
 The economic impact of the swap is incorporated into EVE and NII."
-If you don't say this, you'll have endless arguments.
+If you don't state this clearly, you'll encounter endless arguments where business units try to claim that off-balance-sheet derivatives don't "count."

-If your policy is weak (vague, loose limits, no breach protocol, rarely reviewed), fix it.
-Bring it to ALCO, get board approval, and enforce it.
-A strong IRR policy is one of the best tools you have to manage balance sheet risk systematically.
+If your policy is weak—vague on measurement, loose on limits, lacking a breach protocol, rarely reviewed—you should fix it.
+Bring it to ALCO, get board approval, and enforce it consistently.
+A strong IRR policy is one of the best tools you have to manage balance sheet risk systematically and to ensure that business decisions are made within a framework of disciplined risk management.